Meet our dedicated team of educators, mathematicians, and business leaders

 With two decades of experience in education, Kayla has dedicated her career to fostering inclusive and supportive learning environments for K-12 students in foster care and juvenile detention centers.
 Starting as an instructional assistant, she rose through the ranks to become Head of Schools in non-traditional settings.
 Kayla holds an MBA, a Master’s in Educational Leadership, and most recently obtained her certification as an Educational Diagnostician.
 Beyond her passion for education, Kayla enjoys working out, spending time with her family, crafting, working out and exploring various vegan restaurants.

-Teresa Lambe brings over two decades of teaching experience, spanning middle and high school, across diverse educational environments.
+Teresa brings over two decades of teaching experience, spanning middle and high school, across diverse educational environments.
 Most recently, she worked for an educational technology start-up dedicated to providing high-quality online classes across the country.
 Teresa attended the North Carolina School of Science and Math, University of North Carolina at Chapel Hill for a degree in English Education, and UNC Wilmington for a degree in Curriculum and Supervision.
+She’s the mom of 4 kids- 3 are adults and off having adventures and one who’s in elementary school.
+When she’s not buried in a spreadsheet, she enjoys gardening, trying to tame animals in her backyard (so far, no success), reality TV, and reading.

 A self-professed math nerd, Alex began his career as a 5th-grade STEM teacher in California before joining Edpuzzle, where he led curriculum development for schools nationwide.
 More recently, Alex ran an education nonprofit focused on expanding college access for first-generation, low-income students.
 Alex has a BA in Psychology and Education from Dartmouth College.